Last reviewed on 2 November 2020

 Following a healthy, balanced diet as outlined in the UK’s Eatwell Guide will help you to stay well and feel your best.

 As this BBC article says, "... food can be a source of comfort and connection during turbulent times" so you might be finding it harder to stick to healthy eating at the moment.
-Being at home all day means you have to prepare more meals rather than eating at work or school or in a café or restaurant.
+Being at home more means you have to prepare more meals rather than eating at work or school or in a café or restaurant.
 If you’re feeling stressed about coronavirus, you might also find that you’re turning to high-calorie, high-sugar meals and snacks.

 The Good Thinking team has put together some tips to help you shop for and prepare healthy and nutritious meals at this time.
 In line with the official advice, you should only leave your house for essential items and you should try to do this as infrequently as possible.